Fertility Preservation Program

 We will tell you about possible ways to preserve your fertility.
 We will help you and your family understand the strengths, limits, successes and science behind each option.
 Our goal is to help you make the choices that are right for you.

 We are the only hospital in our region to offer ovarian tissue cryopreservation (OTC), a way to remove and freeze immature eggs so they can be used later in life.
-This makes fertility preservation possible for patients who have not yet gone through puberty and for those who cannot delay treatment to ripen and freeze their eggs.
+This makes fertility preservation possible for patients who have not yet gone through puberty and for those who cannot delay treatment to freeze their eggs.

 If you would like an appointment, ask your child’s care provider to refer you.